jontanxy/ResearchVault/README.md

-# CSIT-26-S3-08
+# FYP CSIT-26-S3-08
-## Proposed Title: Secure Data Sharing Platform for Collaborative Research
+## Secure Data Sharing Platform for Collaborative Research

 ## Project details:
 The project aims to build a system that allows researchers to share sensitive